 While distance is the emphasis, Cobra didn’t ignore feel and playability.
 The CNC-milled Infinity Face provides soft yet responsive feedback.

-The adjustable hosel perfectly enabled dialing in launch conditions for my swing.
+The adjustable hosel perfectly enabled dialing in launch conditions for our swing.
 The sound is powerful but muted for a satisfying strike.

 It doesn’t get better than Cobra’s Aerojet for low-handicap players wanting to hit low-spin rockets off the tee.
 This driver absolutely bombs it off the tee while offering exceptional versatility.